andyc58/Programming/README.md

 # Programming

-This is just a personal library for small programs
+This is just a personal library for small programs.
+Intended for non-commercial use